wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 With read-only optimization, the reader-writer lock replaces the mutex as the way of providing protection to the local instance.
 Read-only threads do not add their entries into either the local or the global log.
-Instead, they acquire the mutex in reader mode, and proceed to access the data structure.
+Instead, they acquire the mutex in reader mode, and proceed to access the local instance.
 Multiple reader threads can exist at the same time for increased parallelism.
-One
+One potential problem is that if no remote update is synchronized, linearizability may not hold, since operations completed by a remote combiner thread before the current read operation in real time may appear to have logically occurred after the local operation.
+This issue can be solved by synchronizing only operations that occurred in real-time before the current read.
+To achieve the "partial synchronization", another pointer, called "lastCompleted" is maintained globally.
+The "lastCompleted" pointer is